postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 Internal keys are used for specific database files: each file with a different [Object Identifier (OID)](https://www.postgresql.org/docs/current/datatype-oid.html) and has a different internal key.

-This means that for example a table with 4 indexes will have at least 5 internal keys - one for the table, and one for each index.
+This means that, for example, a table with 4 indexes will have at least 5 internal keys - one for the table, and one for each index.

 If a table has additional files, such as sequence(s) or a TOAST table, those files will also have separate keys.